saimantha-24/rot_rheo_analysis_app/README.md

-# rheo_-_diffrac_code
+# rot_rheo_app
-Dash app to visualise rotational rheology, oscillatory rheology and laser diffraction plots.
-There are options to carry out analysis of the data.
+Dash app to visualise rotational rheology data collected from Anton Paar rheometer MCR502 series.
+This data is obtained from a custom project on the Anton Paar rheocompass software that was used developed to study the flow properties of emulsions.
+The rheocompass software outputs the raw data in an excel spreadsheet containing viscosity and shear rate values which are used to plot flow curves.